tohyuting/tp/docs/DeveloperGuide.md

    If `Model` already contains a supplier or warehouse with the same name, a `CommandException` will be thrown to inform user of the duplicated supplier or warehouse.

-   Similarly, a `CommandException` if edit fields result in same `supplier` or `warehouse` (i.e. supplier or warehouse information unchanged).
+   Similarly, a `CommandException` will be thrown if input result in same `supplier` or `warehouse` (i.e. supplier or warehouse information unchanged).

 3. Result display